maxxokk/MTRX_FINAL_PROJECT/README.md

 Valid input is running the project and calling on the function

 ![/img/LIDAR.png](/img/LIDAR.png)

-LIDAR wiring -
+In above diagram the arduino board represents the microcontroller, the wiring is written on top of the respective wires LIDAR wiring -
    ground to ground x2
    SDA to pB7